Streamerbot/docs/streamerbot/3.api/1.sub-actions/core/network/fetch-url.md

       ::warning
       Only `GET` requests are supported at this time.<br>
-      If you need support for additional methods such as `POST`, utilize C# sub-actions
+      If you need support for additional methods such as `POST`, utilize C# sub-actions.
+An example can be found [here](/get-started/examples/http-post).
       ::
   - name: Variable Name
     type: Text